cdapio/cdap/cdap-docs/developers-manual/source/pipelines/plugin-management.rst

 Different versions of the same plugin (or artifact) can be loaded and available at the same time.
 These will appear in the :ref:`CDAP Studio <cdap-studio>` as possible choices when selecting a plugin or creating a :ref:`plugin template
-<cdap-application-studio-plugin-templates>`.
+<cdap-studio-plugin-templates>`.
 If no version is specified for a plugin in the
 :ref:`configuration file <cdap-pipelines-developing-pipelines-configuration-file-format>` used to create an application, the highest version currently available in the system will be used.